Why don’t more of us lead a life of adventure—pursuing our passions and building a meaningful life?

 Hell, I “failed” when I didn’t get into my top grad program—after applying three years in a row.
 I thought it was what I wanted.
 But along the way, I realized what I really wanted was to help people build a better life for themselves—and there were tons of paths I could take to achieve that.

-Looking back, had I gotten what I thought I wanted, my life would’ve been very different—and I wouldn’t have enjoyed it.
+Looking back, had I gotten what I thought I wanted, I would have been miserable—I narrowly avoided the hidden cost of success.
 The detour I took lead me down a better path—one where I can now fully pursue what’s meaningful to me.

 Other people fear success more than they fear failure.
 They think success will rob them of something to work toward.
 But once you reach the top of the mountain, you realize you’re at the beginning of the mountain range.